• USD

-Tsitsikamma is a ramblers dream.
-Twelve hiking trails take you into an enchanting world of a tangled bush dominated by forest giants such as the Outeniqua yellowwood, bastard ironwood, and stinkwood.
-The main trail at Tsitsikamma is the Otter Trail (48km), considered South Africa's finest coastal walk.
-The trail leads west from the Storms River mouth to Nature's Valley, crossing a landscape of lonely beaches, rocky shores, tumbling mountains bisected by rivers and ravines, and gentle plateaus covered by leucadendron, ericas, and proteas.
+Tsitsikamma is a rambler’s dream.
+Twelve hiking trails lead into an enchanting world of tangled forest dominated by giants such as Outeniqua yellowwood, bastard ironwood, and stinkwood.
+The main trail is the Otter Trail (~42 km), widely considered South Africa’s finest coastal walk.
+It runs west from Storms River Mouth to Nature’s Valley, traversing beaches, rocky shores, ravines, and fynbos-clad plateaus.

 Province